4 Compelling Reasons Why Every School Needs a Mentorship Program

 Harry Potter, Luke Skywalker, and Ishaan Awasthi.
 All these three fictional heroes had one thing in common — they had great mentors.
 Albus Dumbledore, Master Yoda, and Ram Shankar Nikumbh were role models to these heroes who believed in them when no one else did, helped them overcome adversities, discover themselves, and become who they are.

-In our present day and age of self-help culture and YouTube motivation gurus, we have forgotten the importance of personal mentorship and the positive impact that these mentors have on children, especially in their formative years.
+In the age of self-help culture and YouTube motivation gurus, we have forgotten the importance of personal mentorship and the positive impact that these mentors have on children, especially in their formative years.
 A good mentorship program at school results in the students performing significantly better and prepares them for life after school.

 Here are 4 compelling reasons why every school needs a mentorship program.